texttheater/.xmonad/README.md

 .xmonad
 =======

-My XMonad configuration, used with Gnome Flashback (Metacity) Session on Ubuntu 14.04.

-Used with these two commands running on login (configured via `gnome-session-properties`):

-* `xcompmgr` for window fading
-* `xmonad --replace` for replacing Metacity with XMonad
+My XMonad configuration.
+I use Ubuntu 14.04’s GNOME Flashback (Metacity) session and have it run the included script `autostart-replace-windowmanager` on login (configured via `gnome-session-properties`) to start XMonad.